Homer's Enemy: Production

 The animators and character designers had a lot of discussion about what Frank Grimes should look like.
 He was originally designed as a "burly ex-marine guy with a crew cut", but would later be modeled after Michael Douglas in the movie Falling Down and director Jim Reardon's college roommate.
 Hank Azaria provided the voice of Frank Grimes, even though such a role would normally have been performed by a guest star.
 Among few others, the producers considered asking Nicolas Cage to play Grimes but decided Azaria was more suitable because the role involved a great deal of frustration and required extensive knowledge of the show.
 Azaria felt that the role should instead go to William H. Macy.
 According to Azaria, "I based the character on William Macy.
 I can't really copy him vocally, but I tried to get as close as I could and copy his rhythms and the way he has that sort of seething passion underneath that total calm exterior."
 The producers worked a lot with Azaria to help him perfect the role, and gave him more guidance than they normally would.
-Azaria felt that it was the role he worked hardest on, adding "I think it's the one we did the most takes on, the most emotional, it felt like the one I worked on the hardest from a performance point of view, in preparation and in execution."
+Azaria felt that it was the role on which he worked the hardest, adding "I think it's the one we did the most takes on, the most emotional, it felt like the one I worked on the hardest from a performance point of view, in preparation and in execution."

 Josh Weinstein has expressed regret about killing off Grimes after only one episode, describing him as "such an amazing character."
 In an interview with The Believer, producer George Meyer said, "Grimes's cardinal sin was that he shined a light on Springfield.
 He pointed out everything that was wrongheaded and idiotic about that world.
 And the people who do that tend to become martyrs.
 He said things that needed to be said, but once they were said, we needed to destroy that person.
 I'll admit, we took a certain sadistic glee in his downfall.
 He was such a righteous person, and that somehow made his demise more satisfying."
-Lisa has few speaking lines in the episode, due to Yeardley Smith getting the flu after recording all of her lines in "In Marge We Trust".
+Lisa has few speaking lines in the episode, due to Yeardley Smith getting the flu after recording all of her lines in "In Marge We Trust", making this episode one of the four times Lisa has a minor role in a Season 8 episode, the others being "Bart After Dark", "Grade School Confidential", and "The Simpsons Spin-Off Showcase".